m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/prerequisites.md

    $ git clone --branch v{{< latestVersion >}} https://github.com/oracle/weblogic-kubernetes-operator.git
    ```

-   **NOTE:** We will refer to the top directory of the operator source tree as `/tmp/weblogic-kubernetes-operator`; however, you can use a different location.
+   **NOTE**: We will refer to the top directory of the operator source tree as `/tmp/weblogic-kubernetes-operator`; however, you can use a different location.

    For additional information about obtaining the operator source, see the [Developer Guide Requirements](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/requirements/).